Ignacy-s/nextcloud/on-nextcloud-server/README.md

+# from Ignacy: this is a readme file from the project I used to get a working Traefik configuration.
+Links are not to my blog, but to this readme's original author.

 # Docker container management with Traefik v2 and Portainer

 A configuration set-up for a Traefik v2 reverse proxy along with Portainer and Docker Compose.